Posts

 The challenges to living dust-free in Sydney’s Eastern Suburbs by 1800 CLEANER

-• Mould and mildew in humid areas
+Mould and mildew in humid areas

 Damp areas in the home, such as bathrooms and basements, especially if they do not have proper ventilation, are prone to mould and mildew growth.
 If we can’t achieve access to ventilation, let’s keep those areas as orderly as possible without excessive clutter accumulation.
 A dehumidifier can help extract excess air moisture, denuding these biotoxins of their sustenance and inhibiting their growth.
 Let’s pay special attention to regular cleaning with eco-friendly products.

-• Clutter accumulation
+Clutter accumulation

 Keeping our belongings in order and in the right place is essential.
 The accumulation of objects and belongings on surfaces is not a good idea since, in this way, we tend to accumulate dust on them.
 These surfaces quickly turn ugly, and we avoid cleaning them well.
+And so the dream of a dust-free house further eludes us.

 They end up generating a breeding ground for germs and micro-nasties that contribute to affecting our health.
 Let’s pay close attention to unnecessary objects like decorations and picture frames and ensure you can get behind the TVs and tidy router cables, dusting behind and under the furniture.
 These items make us hesitant to clean thoroughly, and there’s no point in having excessive decorations if they’re dirty and untidy.
 It defeats the purpose.